 On a travel expedition to the Sunshine Coast, I came about this row boat tied to the dock.
 It seemed to be saying “I need to be out there with all the big boats”, but it’s ropes were keeping it snug and safe to the dock.
 Metaphor of life really, when you are growing up.

-Betty Schriver – Set Me Free – 24″ square acrylic on gallery canvas – SOLD (prints are available upon request)
+Betty Schriver – Set Me Free – 24″ square acrylic on gallery canvas – SOLD. ( prints available upon request)

 During a beautiful spring day, I managed to capture the light reflecting off the tulips and tableware just before guests were arriving for dinner.
 This painting captures the light changes on the petals and glassware of that amazing spring sun we all enjoy after a cold winter in Canada.